Up to 60% off sofas & mattresses — limited‑time deals.

 • Cooling: Cooling fibers integrated into the top panel (design feature)

-• Support/durability signals: Rated to support up to 1,000 lbs; body-impression resistant design (collection claims)
+• Support/durability signals: Rated to support up to 1,000 lbs; designed to resist deeper body impressions (collection claim)

 • Warranty: 25 years; 0.5" body impression tolerance